RomainMazB/octobercms-tailwindcss-boilerplate/README.md

 ### PurgeCSS & Minification
 <details><summary>Display content</summary>
-To ensure the optimization of your final theme, all unused CSS will be removed with PurgeCSS, and all the JS and CSS files will be minified
+To ensure the optimization of your final theme, all unused CSS will be removed with PurgeCSS, and all the JS and CSS files will be minified.
+Be aware that to not slow down the watch process, the purge and minification happen only on the `npm run build` process
 </details>

 ### Auto-injection of CSS/JS